filipe-2/the-coffee-shop/README.md

 ### Special section

-- Special section with special drinks for users that acquired a plan.
-This section resembles the hero section, but each slide has its own color scheme, and the section changes its scheme every time the slide changes.
-Sticky elements also change color scheme accordingly when they're visible on top of this section.
+- Special drinks for users that acquired a plan.
+- Same layout used for the hero section.
+- Each slide has its own color scheme.
+  - Changing a slide changes the color scheme of the section.
+  - Sticky elements also change color scheme when on top of the section.

 ### Plans section

 - Cards with plans that the user can acquire.
   - Silver, gold, and diamond plans.
-  - Prices benefits, and comparisons between each plans.
+  - Prices, benefits, and comparisons between each plan.
   - Dropdown for payment customization (e.g., $X/month or $Y/year).
   - Card animations.